-- relevant precedent transactions involving our capital stock; - contemporaneous valuations performed by third-party specialists; - rights, preferences, and privileges of our redeemable convertible preferred stock relative to those of our common stock; - actual operating and financial performance; - current business conditions and financial projections; - likelihood of achieving a liquidity event, such as an initial public offering or a sale of our business; - the lack of marketability of our common stock, and the illiquidity of stock-based awards involving securities in a private company; - market multiples of comparable publicly-traded companies; - stage of development; - industry information such as market size and growth; and - U.S. and global capital and macroeconomic conditions.

-The Practice Aid identifies various available methods for allocating enterprise value across classes and series of capital stock to determine the estimated fair value of common stock at each valuation date.
-In accordance with the Practice Aid, we considered the following methods:

-- Option Pricing Method, or OPM.
+, contemporaneous valuations performed by third-party specialists; rights, preferences, and privileges of our redeemable convertible preferred stock relative to those of our common stock; actual operating and financial performance; current business conditions and financial projections; likelihood of achieving a liquidity event, such as an initial public offering or a sale of our business; the lack of marketability of our common stock, and the illiquidity of stock-based awards involving securities in a private company; market multiples of comparable publicly-traded companies; stage of development; industry information such as market size and growth; and U.S. and global capital and macroeconomic conditions. id identifies various available methods for allocating enterprise value across classes and series of capital stock to determine the estimated mmon stock at each valuation date.
+In accordance with the Practice Aid, we considered the following methods: Option Pricing Method, or OPM.
 Under the OPM, shares are valued by creating a series of call options with exercise prices based on the liquidation preferences and conversion terms of each equity class.
 The estimated fair values of the preferred and common stock are inferred by analyzing these options.
-This method is appropriate to use when the range of possible future outcomes is so difficult to predict that estimates would be highly speculative, and dissolution or liquidation is not imminent. - Probability-Weighted Expected Return Method, or PWERM.
-The PWERM is a scenario-based analysis that estimates value per share based on the probability-weighted present value of expected future investment returns, considering each of the possible outcomes available to us, as well as the economic and control rights of each share class.
+This method is appropriate to use when the range of possible future outcomes is so difficult to predict that estimates would be highly speculative, and dissolution or liquidation is not imminent.
+Probability-Weighted Expected Return Method , or PWERM .
+The PWERM is a scenario-based analysis that estimates value per share based on the probability-weighted present value of expected future investment returns, considering each of the possible outcomes available to us,